 Holy Family incorporates religion and religious studies in all areas of our school.
 Through daily prayer, weekly mass and a well-rounded religious education program, we strive to keep Christ at the center of all we do.

-New to Holy Family this year (2017), we have started our Montessori based, Catechesis of the
+Holy Family uses the Montessori based, Catechesis of the

 Good Shepherd program.
 Students in preschool through 1st grade are scheduled for one hour time slots in the atrium a week.
 Students in 2nd grade on up can reserve the room for specific lessons as needed.
 This program allows students to discover the various mysteries found in our scriptures and reflect on the beauty of the liturgies through hands-on activities.
 This religion curriculum is student led with a Montessori approach of allowing the student to pick which work they choose to pray with each week.
 While in the atrium, students will have the chance to meditate on the Articles of the Mass, the Eucharistic Gestures, the Articles of Baptism, the Infancy Narratives, the Messianic Prophecies, the Geography of the Land of Israel, the Paschal Mysteries, the Mysteries of the Kingdom of God, and the Mystery of Christ as the Good Shepherd.
 Our mission is to lead children to Jesus by giving them the opportunities they need to know Him personally.